sipeed/MaixPy/docs/doc/en/source_code/build.md

 After build success, you will find wheel file in `dist` directory, use `pip install -U MaixPy****.wheel` on your device to install or upgrade.

 > `python setup.py bdist_wheel maixcam --skip-build` will not execute build command and only pack wheel, so you can use `maixcdk menuconfig` and `maixcdk build` first to customize building.

+> Additionally, if you are debugging APIs and need to install frequently, using pip can be slow.
+You can compile and then copy the maix directory directly to the /usr/lib/python3.11/site-packages directory on your device to overwrite the old files.

 ## Build manually